 August was peak season for the sturgeon, a large fish found in the Great Lakes.
 The colonists also called this Full Moon, Red Moon, for its red-tinged hue from the summer haze, or the Dog Day's Moon, after the bright star Sirius (also called the Dog Star) high in the sky.
 To us, this could also be known as the Long-Summer Moon or the Barbeque Moon.

 Harvest Moon (September)

-The Harvest Moon is the full Moon closest to the autumn equinox.
-The evening skies were brightly lit during the nights of the full Moon, allowing farmers to work late in fields to harvest their crops.
-Even today we still call this bright full Moon the Harvest Moon, though we might add the Homecoming Moon or the Football Moon.
+The Harvest Moon is the Full Moon closest to the autumn equinox.
+The evening skies were brightly lit during the nights of the Full Moon, allowing farmers to work late in fields to harvest their crops.
+Even today, we still call this bright Full Moon the Harvest Moon, though we might add the Back-to-School Moon, the Homecoming Moon, or the Football Moon.

 Hunter's Moon (October)

-As leaves are changing colors, and tribes stored food for the winter, the Hunter's Moon (also called the Blood Moon) was named for the animals hunted in the thinning fields and forests.
-The Halloween Moon might be our name for this full Moon, or perhaps the World Series Moon, for sports fans.
+As leaves are changing colors, and tribes stored food for the winter, the Hunter's Moon (also called the Blood Moon) was an homage to the animals hunted in the thinning fields and forests.
+The Halloween Moon might be our name for this Full Moon, or perhaps the World Series Moon, for sports fans.

 Beaver Moon (November)

-Beaver Moon was named for the beavers and other animals preparing for the approaching winter.
+Beaver Moon gets its name for the beavers and other animals preparing for the approaching winter.
 In honor of our annual turkey-day feast, today we might call this the Thanksgiving Day Moon, or even the Black Friday Moon.

 Extra Bonus Moon

-Finally, when their are four Full Moons during the season, the “extra” Moon was called a Blue Moon, and traditionally inserted as the third of the season.
-Nowadays it's more common to refer to a Blue Moon as the second Full Moon during a single calendar Month.
+Finally, when there are four Full Moons during the season, the “extra” moon was called a Blue Moon and traditionally inserted as the third of the season.
+Nowadays, it's more common to refer to a Blue Moon as the second Full Moon during a single calendar month.
 Either way, they occur about once every 2-1/2 years.